0ut5ider/Eagle_Scanner_Misc/Metashape workflows/readme.md

 Workflow for coloring a point cloud using all the images captured by the Eagle lidar scanner.

+Advantages over the RayStudio software (currently 1.0.5)
+- No pointcloud offset
+- Images from all cameras can be used to color the point cloud, not just the front camera images (as available in RayStudio)

+Workflow currently needs Metashape Pro.
+I haven't investigated if the Non-Pro version will work.

+Reality Capture will not work since it cannot load unstructured point clouds.
+3DF Zephyr is unkown.
+I don't have a license for it so can't check.

 ### High level overview

 1. Process bag files in RayStudio to generate a point cloud, a trajectory file and a folder contaiing all the fisheye images captured by the scanner.